-The Financial Markets Supervisors Act 2011 requires statutory supervisors to be 'Licensed Supervisors'.
-The Act gives FMA powers to oversee their performance.
+The Financial Markets Supervisors Act 2011 requires supervisors to be 'Licensed supervisors'.
+The Act gives us the power to oversee these supervisors' performance.

-This section defines the types of trustees and statutory supervisors covered by the Supervisors Act.
+This section defines the types of supervisors covered by the Supervisors Act.

 To be authorised to provide a personalised DIMS service you must first meet the prescribed eligibility criteria.

 See the current list of businesses who hold a licence to provide supervisor services.

 The FMC Act 2013 has financial reporting obligations for 'FMC reporting entities'.
 On these pages you can find out who needs to comply and what you need to do.

 Part 4 of the FMC Act resets the accountability framework for managed investment schemes and debt securities.
 It imposes statutory duties of care on licensed supervisors and on managers of managed investments schemes.

 Read how the FMC Act provides for fair dealing in relation to financial products and services and sets out minimum compliance standards of behaviour for people operating in the financial markets.